DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-19-moving-equality-diversity-survey.md

 ![Illustration showing a task list with different sections.
 The last section is called 'Equality and diversity' and shows some content explaining that training providers will not see the answer to this section until the user has accepted an offer.](equality-survey-cover-image.png)

-As part of the work to [change the application process](/apply-for-teacher-training/changing-application-process/).
-We moved the questions about equality and diversity to a new tab called ‘Your details’.
+As part of the work to [change the application process](/apply-for-teacher-training/changing-application-process/), we moved the questions about equality and diversity to a new tab called ‘Your details’.

 We made this change in June 2023.